noproblem-james/data_imputation/README.md

 ## Business Context

- * The predictions are used to evaluate the return on investment of “completions designs” for newly drilled wells.
+ * The predictions are used to evaluate the return on investment of “completion designs” for newly drilled wells.
-* “Completions designs” are essentially blueprints for treating (i.e., "stimulating") newly drilled wells to enable liquid oil recovery.
+* “Completion designs” are essentially blueprints for treating (i.e., "stimulating") newly drilled wells to enable liquid oil recovery.
 * There are certain parameters that are operator-controlled.
 The most important of these are:
   * Fluid amount (the amount of fluid pumped into the well to pressurize and fracture the rock around the bore hole)
    * Proppant amount (the amount of sand or similar material which is pumped in to "prop